JenniTheDev/PortfolioV2/_posts/2021-01-29-microversemobiledesign.md

 We ran into quite a few roadblocks though.
 One of the more common ones had to do with scaling.

 The majority of the team was only testing their games by playing it on their computer.
-This lead to some really interesting UI issues.
+This led to some really interesting UI issues.
 We had tiny fonts, buttons cut off the screen, and games that just didn't look right.
-All of our games had issues, which we didn't notice until we started testing off our phones using Unity Remote.
+All of our games had major adjustments to make, which we didn't notice until we started testing off our phones using Unity Remote.

 <p align="center">
 <img width="500" height="208" src="http://jennithe.dev/images/DodgeProgress.png">